Share:

 About the Event Virtual Forum Series with Federal Party Leaders

 The Green Party session with Elizabeth May and Jonathan Pedneault was held on April 14.
-The session with Conservative Party Leader Pierre Poilievre will take place on April 22, followed by the New Democratic Party session with Leader Jagmeet Singh on April 23.
-A session with Liberal Party of Canada Leader Mark Carney is still to be confirmed.
+The session with Conservative Party Leader Pierre Poilievre took place on April 22.
+A session with New Democratic Party Leader Jagmeet Singh will take place on April 23, followed by a session with Liberal Party of Canada Leader Mark Carney on April 25.
 Separately, the AFN Quebec-Labrador is liaising directly with the Bloc Québécois.

 Register Now